WARNING: This post contains very graphic images. I'll strongly recommend you hit the return button.

 A lot of them, including the 11-year-old Tanko, sleep near the scrapyard.
 Some on cardboard sheets in the open.

-Tanko lives on his own and survives through his wits on the streets.
+Tanko lives on his own (as of October 2020) and survives through his wits on the streets.

-He currently sleeps on a heap of second-hand clothes at June 4th (Kantamanto) — near Agbogbloshie.
+He slept (as of October 2020) on a heap of second-hand clothes at June 4th (Kantamanto) — near Agbogbloshie.

 “I’m bitten by mosquitos every day,” Tanko said when I asked about his accommodation situation.